OGRECave/ogre/BuildingOgre.md

 to generate the APK and install it on your device.

-11. Buinding Ogre for HTML5 (Emscripten)
+Building Ogre for HTML5 (Emscripten)
 -----------------------------------------
 Install the Emscripten SDK and make sure that the environment variables are correctly set.